-I’ve learned about financial independence/early retirement movement over a year ago.
-I got super excited, dove in head first into my finances and I make all of the calculations: how can I maximize my savings, how can I cut back my spending, how can I earn more income, how long until financial independence?
+I’ve learned about the financial independence/early retirement movement over a year ago.
+I got super excited, dove in headfirst into my finances and I make all of the calculations: how can I maximize my savings, how can I cut back my spending, how can I earn more income, how long until financial independence?

 As I’ve already discussed with you, I’m a big advocate of automating your saving and investing by paying yourself first.
 So after I’ve set that up, I’m tracking and trying to regularly update my spreadsheets (my love for spreadsheets is real!).

 Well, I’m sitting here impatiently waiting to reach financial independence.
 Which, according to my planning, will take me another 10 years and 11 months.
 Yay for me..

 I have my finances in order, I’m working my job and working on the blog as a passion project – which I totally love, obviously.
 But it’s just that time that you’re waiting, waiting